dedalozzo/www.elephantoncouch.com/_docs/introduction.md

 If you have landed on this site, you're probably a PHP developer who decided to use CouchDB for his next project.
-Maybe you are simply tired to work with MySQL or you want just try something new, like I did when I approached the first time to the NoSQL world.
+Maybe you are simply tired to work with MySQL or you want just try something new, like I did when I approached the first time the NoSQL world.
 If any or all the premises are correct, you are in the right place.
 There are a bunch of client libraries for CouchDB, so you probably want to know why I decided to write a new one and I didn't use something already in place.
 The answer is pretty simple: they all suck.
 Yeah, I may sound a bit harsh here, but I'm not a diplomat and the truth must be said.
 CouchDB is an Erlang piece of code, using the worst protocol out there, a protocol everyone, even the illiterates, uses when surfing the web.
-Since CouchDB uses HTTP, you might be temped to use cURL, you'll start experiment some commands, and finally you land here where you can find some peace and finally... relax.
+Since CouchDB uses HTTP, you might be temped to use cURL, you'll start experiment some commands, and finally you land here where you can find some peace and... relax.

 ## The three musketeers